Moon-of-Anthracite/BookStore/README.md

 A Java Web App developed while learning the basics of Spring Framework, Bootstrap Framework & Thymeleaf Template Engine.

 ## Introduction
-- BookStore is a Personalized Book Store with Favourite Books List & Simplified UI.
+- BookStore is a Personalized Book Store with Favourite Books List.
 - It was developed in the course of learning how to implement Spring Framework with Java.

 ## Project Details